 Candidates who are unable to access the assessment of any component may be eligible to receive an award based on the parts of the assessment they have taken.

-Information on access arrangements is found in the Cambridge Handbook which can be downloaded from the website www.cie.org.uk/examsofficers
+Information on access arrangements is in the Cambridge Handbook at www.cambridgeinternational.org/examsofficers

 Language

 This syllabus and the associated assessment materials are available in English only.